 J C L Purchase

-Since gaining a post-grad diploma in communication and a master’s degree in creative writing at AUT, Jenny has published short fiction and poetry in journals and anthologies, and has written short film scripts.
-Lasavia Press published her debut collection of short stories, Transit Lounge, in December 2022.
+Jenny has a post-grad diploma in communication and a master’s degree in creative writing from AUT, and has published short fiction and poetry in journals and anthologies, and written short film scripts.
+Lasavia Press published her debut collection of short stories, Transit Lounge, in December 2022, and she is currently working on an epic historical novel in the classic tradition, a memoir/philosophical reflection on her life and times, and a second collection of short stories.

-Jenny campaigns tirelessly for magazines, newspapers, and periodicals to publish more short fiction and poetry.
-She is also something of a music afficionado with hundreds of records and CDs, and reams of sheet music.
+Jenny still relief teaches at her local college, particularly helping out in the English Department.
+She enjoys teaching language - the vehicle of consciousness, thought, connection, and imagination.
+She campaigns tirelessly for magazines, newspapers, and periodicals to adhere to the principles of responsible journalism and to publish more creative writing, especially short fiction and poetry.
+She is something of a music afficionado with hundreds of records and CDs and reams of sheet music.
 She plays piano and guitar, and sings, after a fashion.
 She has even written some cringefully awful song lyrics!

-In another incarnation Jenny would have liked to have been a performing artist, and way back in her past, she played Olivia in Shakespeare's Twelth Night to a large audience.
-She also managed a band for a couple of years, and enjoyed being part of the music industry for a short time.
-In her current life, she reads, thinks, walks, teaches, writes, swims, prays, sings, and travels, though not necessarily in that order.
+In another incarnation Jenny would have liked to have been a performing artist, having played Olivia in Shakespeare's Twelth Night to a large audience way back when she was young and beautiful.
+She has also been involved in the hospitality and music industries, as part-owner of a nightclub in Johannesburg in the 1990s, and later, as the manager of a successful band in New Zealand in the 2000s, among other roles.
+In her current life, she reads, thinks, walks, teaches, writes, swims, prays, sings, travels and grandparents, though not necessarily in that order.

 Genre: